 A comparison of the big four banks’ highest-rate savings accounts shows ANZ indeed comes out on top after these rate cuts:

-*Data accurate as at 26 June 2019.
 Rates based on a savings balance of $10,000.
-Introductory bonus interest rates not included.
-Sorted by total interest rate, then by provider name (A-Z).
+Introductory bonus interest rate products not included.
+Sorted by total interest rates.
+Refer to providers' websites for bonus rate conditions.
+Rates correct as of August 10, 2022.
+View disclaimer.

 This month ANZ has also slashed interest rates on various Advance Notice term deposits by as much as 60 basis points, with one product – an 11-month Advance Notice deposit – getting an 80 basis point increase.